-PF was plotted as a function of the chemical potential at different temperatures (T), as shown in Figure 3(d) for Si2SbBi monolayer.
+PF was plotted as a function of the chemical potential at different temperatures (T), as shown in Figure 3(d) for the Si2SbBi monolayer.
 An interesting finding is that the PF increases as the temperature increases.
 This result is in contrast to that of the Seebeck coefficient, which decreases as the temperature increases.
 The peak value of PF was 7×103W/mK2 at 600 K for n-type doping.

 A similar trend is also shown by the power factor of the SiSb monolayer (Figure 4(d)), which always increases with increasing temperature.
 PF value at 600 K shows a value close to 5×103W/mK2 for p-type doping.
 Strengthening the Seebeck coefficient, the PF value of the Janus Si2SbBi monolayer was greater than that of the SiSb monolayer.
 The polarization in a crystal system indirectly affects the thermoelectric properties of a material.
 These results indicate that the two-dimensional Janus Si2SbBi material could be suitable as a TE material.
 With appropriate doping or functionalization, a material will increase the value of PF to describe the ZT value as a parameter-efficient electricity.

-For comparison, we also calculated the Seebeck coefficient of the SiSb monolayer (Figure 4(a)) as a function of temperature.
-The highest peak of the absolute Seebeck coefficient of the SiSb monolayer was 1198 (1198) μV/K for p-type (n-type) at a temperature of 300 K. The Seebeck coefficient value for the Janus Si2SbBi monolayer is greater than the values observed for the SiSb monolayer (this work) and the SiBi monolayer [10] (Table 2).
-Moreover, the Seebeck coefficient of Janus Si2SbBi and SiSb monolayer from our calculations exhibits higher values compared to previously reported materials such as Be3C2 (151 μV/K), Be3Si2 (136μV/K) and Be3Ge2 (140μV/K)[28].
-The elevated Seebeck coefficient value suggests the potential of the Janus Si2SbBi monolayer for TE device, with the PF parameter being essential for supporting this statement.
+Our calculations have revealed an interesting finding regarding the Seebeck coefficient values of SiSb monolayer compared to Janus Si2SbBi monolayer, as outlined in Table 2.
+It becomes apparent that the Seebeck coefficient value of the Janus Si2SbBi monolayer surpasses not only the values we obtained for the SiSb monolayer in this study but also those for the SiBi monolayer from a prior work [10].
+This observation underscores the superior thermoelectric potential held by the Janus Si2SbBi monolayer within this comparative context.

+Expanding this comparative landscape, our calculated Seebeck coefficient values for both the Janus Si2SbBi and SiSb monolayers exhibit substantially higher magnitudes when juxtaposed with those of previously reported materials.
+Materials such as Be3C2, Be3Si2, Be3Sn2, Be3Ge2 [28], and the 2D ScX (X = P, As) materials (Table 2), demonstrate significantly lower Seebeck coefficient values compared to the ones derived from our calculations for the Si2SbBi and SiSb monolayers.
+This discrepancy in Seebeck coefficient values highlights the potential superiority of the Janus Si2SbBi monolayer for use in TE devices, with the PF parameter playing a pivotal role in substantiating this claim.

+Moreover, delving deeper into this realm of exploration, the potential for experimental studies on the Janus Si2SbBi monolayer material becomes increasingly apparent.
+This potential gets its inspiration from the successful characterization of Janus materials observed in Transition Metal Dichalcogenides (TMDc).
+This indicates a viable pathway for experimental investigations into the properties and applications of the Si2SbBi monolayer Janus materials.
+This feasibility opens doors to empirical validations, paving the way for a more comprehensive understanding and practical utilization of these materials within the realm of thermoelectricity.

 Conclusion